This is an archived site that is no longer maintained. The material presented here is over 10 years old.

 A second attribute of the group, set by Al, was that it should be open to players and vocalists of all ability levels.
 There is no entry level requirement, and everyone who enjoys playing an instrument or developing their vocal skills, is welcome to join us.

 Would You Like to be Part of Our Group?

-At present the group (small in numbers but mighty in spirit) is meeting at the homes of members every two weeks.
-If you think you might like to be involved, please give Al Luby a call at 613-477-3436, or contact him by email at firstname.lastname@example.org.
+At present the group (small in numbers but mighty in spirit) not meeting due to COVID restrictions, but we hope to start up again as soon as that is possible.
+We generally meet at the homes of members every two weeks.
+If you think you might like to be involved, please give Al Luby a call at 613-477-3436, or contact him by email at email@example.com.

 Thanks to Dave for developing this Transcription Model in Excel.
 You can download it, enter the lyrics and text in Excel, choose a new key to transcribe to, and "Presto!", it is all done for you.